0-Sunny-0/SVG-Logo-Creator/README.md

 ## Description

-The SVG logo creator is a command line application that allows you the user to input certain details and have a logo generate of your styling choice.
+The SVG logo creator is a command line application that allows you the user to input text details and have a logo generate of your styling choice.
 Once the logo is created, it will be saved as an SVG file to use however you'd like.

 ## Links